Concordium/concordium.github.io/source/shared/net/concepts/concepts-baker.rst

 When considering the rewards and other baking-related concepts, the concept of an *epoch* is used as a unit of time that defines a period in which the set of current bakers and stakes are fixed.
 Epochs have a duration of 1 hour and the duration is fixed at the :ref:`Genesis block <glossary-genesis-block>`.

 Epochs are subdivided into slots.
-On any given :ref:`branch <glossary-branch>` (we need to describe what a branch is), each slot can have a maximum of one block, but multiple blocks on different branches can be produced in the same slot.
+On any given :ref:`branch <glossary-branch>`, each slot can have a maximum of one block, but multiple blocks on different branches can be produced in the same slot.
 Slots have a duration of 250ms, and the duration is fixed at the :ref:`Genesis block <glossary-genesis-block>`.

 A :ref:`cool-down period <glossary-cool-down-period>` describes a period of time during which certain activities or transactions are frozen.
 For example, if you decrease a baker stake in the desktop wallet, the stake will be decreased after a cool-down period.
 The cool-down period is 2 epochs.
 During the cool-down period, you’ll not be able update the stake.
 After the cool-down period, the amount by which you decreased your stake is returned to your disposable balance.